MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/update-validation.md

 > Update validation for add-ins is currently in private preview.
 It will become broadly available in Q1 2024.

 ## Benefits
 Many large organizations choose to roll out new updates to only some devices at first.
-This helps them find and fix potential problems early on and reduce the chance of having serious issues affect a lot of devices.
+This helps them find and fix potential problems early on and reduces the chance of having serious issues affect a lot of devices.
 But this also means more work for the admins.
-They often have to manually gather early feedback from sources like the help desk team or specific testers.
-And the feedback may not be clear or detailed enough to identify the real issues without more investigation and troubleshooting.
+They often must manually gather early feedback from sources like the help desk team or specific testers.
+And the feedback may not be clear or detailed enough to identify the actual issue without more investigation and troubleshooting.
 This adds to the admin's workload and slows down the deployment of the update.

 Update validation helps administrators to automatically gather health signals, check them for devices on the first deployment wave, and determine if it's safe to proceed with the update deployment.
 Administrators can see a single interface that walks them through the process.
 Problems across apps and add-ins are automatically detected, evaluated, and highlighted.
 If there are issues, administrators can easily identify the affected devices, apps, and add-ins.
 Also, administrators can stop the rollout or restore updated devices to the previous update, all from the same administrative interface.